svoisen/sean.voisen.org/_posts/2011-10-25-sifteo-development-mvc-ninject.markdown

 ### Models

 There's little to say about models except the fact that every application should have at least one.
 Because Sifteo games tend to be small, most data models will likely not be very complex.
 I tend to have a main application model, and sub-models that correspond with each controller.
+I've found it necessary for each cube wrapper to have a reference to its own model, or listen for events on its own dedicated model.

+To maintain loose coupling, models should dispatch events whenever a property changes that needs to be monitored, and the view should update accordingly.
+Presently, I don't do this.
+Instead, I look at the state of the model whenever the `Paint` method on my wrapper is called.
 Your milage may vary.

 Architecture: Wiring It Together with Ninject